ibrahimelothmani/ibrahimelothmani/README.md

 Welcome to my GitHub profile!

 ## 🚀 About Me
-I'm a passionate web developer working with technologies like Java, Spring Boot, and Angular.
+I'm a passionate web developer working with technologies like Spring Boot, and Angular.
 I love building scalable and efficient systems.

 ## 🧑‍💻 Skills & Technologies
 - **Languages:** Java, JavaScript, TypeScript